 In the distance the rumble of approaching tanks can be heard, as the Second Battalion Cold Stream Guards make their way to Duncombe Park.
 Amongst them is nineteen- year- old Dennis “Hank” Haydock, about to undertake tank training ahead of the Normandy Campaign.

-Get your army/walking boots on, pack tons of energy and join Cold Stream Guardsman Dennis “Hank” Haydock on this simple, site-specific, one man performed walk (or route-march!) off the beaten track through the hidden remains of Duncombe Park’s WW2 tank encampment to reveal Hank’s haunting real-life experiences, and see the park as you have never seen it before.
+Get your army/walking boots on, pack tons of energy and join Cold Stream Guardsman Dennis “Hank” Haydock on this simple, site-specific, one man performed walk (or route-march!) off the beaten track through the secret hidden remains of Duncombe Park’s WW2 tank encampment to reveal Hank’s haunting real-life experiences, and see the park as you have never seen it before.

-From his time in the camp to VE Day, this unique theatre experience, inspired by his written memoirs, interweaves verbatim monologues from the award-winning play BOMB HAPPY with additional new testimony to bring Hank’s powerful first-hand experiences vividly to life in the actual camp where he was stationed just prior to the D-Day Landings.
+From his time in the camp to VE Day, this unique theatre experience, inspired by his written memoirs, interweaves verbatim monologues to bring Hank’s powerful first-hand experiences vividly to life in the actual camp where he was stationed just prior to the D-Day Landings.

 POST SHOW MEET THE VETERANS 12.30pm and 14.30pm performances only: